jpcuve/sparrow/README.rst

 ------------

-For guidance on setting up a development environment and how to make a contribution to Flask-SQLAlchemy, see the `contributing guidelines`_.
+For guidance on setting up a development environment and how to make a contribution to Sparrow, see the `contributing guidelines`_.

 .. _contributing guidelines: https://github.com/jpcuve/sparrow/blob/main/CONTRIBUTING.rst